Indian Parallel Cinema:

 Cinema is a very powerful weapon that works both ways.
 While cinema influences people, people influence it right back.
 That is why, parallel cinema plays a very crucial role- mirroring our society, as well as affecting it.
 The films of Sen, Benegal, and Ray offered their audiences a political message about the social conditions they represented.

 Shyam Benegal, Govind Nihalani, Saeed Mirza, Mani Kaul, do these titanic names draw a blank in the minds of the average viewer?
 The answer, we are afraid, is a vehement ‘Yes.’
-The parallel, or art cinema, that came riding on the wave of Satyajit Ray, Ritwik Ghatak, and Mrinal Sen all the way from Bengal to Bollywood in the 1970-80s, is nobody’s favorite genre.
+The parallel, or art cinema, that came riding on the wave of Satyajit Ray, Ritwik Ghatak, and Mrinal Sen all the way from Bengal to Bollywood in the 1970s-80s, is nobody’s favorite genre.

-Parallel films are characterised by their rejection of popular forms, especially the song and fight sequences, their affinity for rural settings or working class, use of method actors, a penchant for close-ups and lengthy shots, spare use of musical score, toned down color palettes, their frequently formalist approach to composition and, sometimes, even experimental editing patterns.
+Parallel films are characterized by their rejection of popular forms, especially the song and fight sequences, their affinity for rural settings or working class, their use of method actors, a penchant for close-ups and lengthy shots, spare use of musical score, toned down color palettes, their frequently formalist approach to composition and, sometimes, even experimental editing patterns.
 Through the years, these films have almost always been funded by state-owned institutions.

 The rise and fall of parallel cinema